rasmusbruckner/AdaptiveLearning/README.md

 * al_commonConfettiIntegrationTest
 * al_sleepIntegrationTest

 All research-unit versions will ultimately be tested.
-You can also run all unit- and integration tests at the same time: al_runAllTests.
+You can also run all unit- and integration tests at the same time: <em>al_runAllTests</em>.

 ## Common Parameters